germanrdev-arg/mcp-rest-api/README.md

 ## Custom integration

 Need this configured for your specific API, with custom auth, error handling, or additional tools?
-[Get in touch →](mailto:germanr.dev@gmail.com)
+Get in touch → [(mailto:germanr.dev@gmail.com)]